396th Rifle Division: Soviet invasion of Manchuria

 At the start of the Manchurian operation the 2nd Red Banner Army was on the right (or west) flank of the new 2nd Far Eastern Front, deployed opposite the Japanese fortified positions at Aihun and Sunwu.
-The 396th formed an operational group at Blagoveshchensk with the 368th Mountain Rifle Regiment and 258th Tank Brigade with the goals of securing the Aihun fortified region and then advancing south to Nencheng and eventually Tsitsihar.
+The 396th formed an operational group at Blagoveshchensk with the 368th Mountain Rifle Regiment and 258th Tank Brigade with the goals of securing the Aihun fortified region and then advancing south to Nencheng and eventually Qiqihar.
 While the overall offensive began on 9 August, the 2nd Red Banner Army remained on the defensive for the first two days, conducting reconnaissance and seizing islands in the Amur River.

 Early in the morning of 11 August forward detachments of the operational groups, under the cover of an artillery preparation and in concert with the Zey-Bureisk Brigade of the Amur River Flotilla, landed at Heiho, Sakhalin, Aihun and Holomoching and established footholds allowing the main forces to cross.
 Due to a lack of crossing equipment it took until 16 August to transport all units across the river.
 By the 13th sufficient forces were available to develop the offensive.
 The 396th and its operational group pushed the Japanese 135th Independent Mixed Brigade towards the main Aihun fortified region, and surrounded it there in bitter fighting on 14 and 15 August.
 At the same time it sent out a forward detachment formed around the 258th Tanks to pursue Japanese forces retreating along the Nencheng road.
 On the 16th the task of reducing the fortifications was handed to the heavy artillery, supported by the 101st Fortified Region and the 614th Rifle Regiment, while the balance of the division joined the southward advance.
 The Aihun position continued resistance until 20 August when its remaining 4,520 men surrendered.
-The advance was slowed by bad roads and worse weather, but on the same day Nencheng was secured and after the formal Japanese surrender the march became administrative, continuing on towards Tsitsihar and Harbin.
+The advance was slowed by bad roads and worse weather, but on the same day Nencheng was secured and after the formal Japanese surrender the march became administrative, continuing on towards Qiqihar and Harbin.

 On 14 September all three rifle regiments of the division were awarded the Order of the Red Star for their efforts in the offensive.
 The division was disbanded at the same time its superior command, the 2nd Red Banner Army, was disbanded in November - December 1945.